Artistic Work Study Students

 Rosalie Coleman is a fiddler from Connecticut, and from age five, she grew up steeped in the New England traditional music scene.
 Her primary mentors over the years include renowned Bluegrass dobro and fiddle player Stacy Phillips, Scottish fiddler Jenna Moynihan, and Old Time fiddle and banjo player Brian Slattery.
 Rosalie is currently in her second year studying Technology in Music and Related Arts (TIMARA) at the Oberlin Conservatory of Music.
 She was a 2020 Acadia School of Traditional Music and Arts Young Artist Scholarship recipient, and she attended Trad School as a student from 2015 to 2018.
 She is delighted to see its return and is looking forward to helping out while in the Artistic Work Study program in 2023!

-The Acadia Festival of Traditional Music & Dance is a project made possible by a grant from the Maine Traditional Music Association and supported by Fractured Atlas, a national 501(c)(3) non-profit devoted to empowering arts organizations.
+The Acadia Festival of Traditional Music & Dance is governed by Friends of the Acadia Trad Festival, a tax-exempt 501(c)(3) Maine nonprofit corporation.
 Website art by Anabelle Keimach and Annelise Papinsick.